-Forests: Beyond national differences, funding is shifting towards payment by results

-2021 saw a slowdown of loss in tree cover and primary forests, but did not buck the trend.
+Forests: Beyond national differences, funding is shifting towards payment by results 2021 saw a slowdown of loss in tree cover and primary forests, but did not buck the trend.
 Among the drivers of deforestation, fires have increased their share of forest destruction, generating even more emissions.
-While the main economic industries with high forest risk (livestock, palm oil, leather, paper) are making greater but unequal commitments, the indicators available to measure progress in reaching international objectives have a long way to go.
+While the main economic industries with high forest risk (livestock, palm oil, copper, paper) are making greater but unequal commitments, the indicators available to measure progress in reaching international objectives have a long way to go.
 The attractiveness of financing projects with a dual impact on the climate and biodiversity is combined with more holistic types of action, like rights of nature, lifecycle approaches to measure corporate footprints, the socio-economic shift of production chains, and the certification of offset projects with co-benefits for biodiversity.

-Deforestation is slowing down slightly...
+KEY FIGURES Deforestation is slowing down slightly...

-- 25.3 Mha of tree cover lost in 2021 (-2%) compared to 25.8 Mha in 2020 (Global Forest Watch). - 3.75 Mha of primary forest lost in 2021 (-11%), compared to 4.21 Mha in 2020.
-The loss of tropical rainforest amounted to 11.1 Mha in 2021 (12.2 in 2020) (Ibid.). - Deforestation has decreased in Indonesia (-25%) and Brazil (-8%) since 2020, but went up by +1.6% in the DRC (Ibid.).

-but with no impact on emissions and biodiversity...
+• 25.3 Mha of tree cover lost in 2021 (-2%) compared to 25.8 Mha in 2020 (Global Forest Watch). • 3.75 Mha of primary forest lost in 2021 (-11%), compared to 4.21 Mha in 2020.
+The loss of tropical rainforest amounted to 11.1 Mha in 2021 (12.2 in 2020) (Ibid.). • Deforestation has decreased in Indonesia (-25%) and Brazil (-8%) since 2020, but went up by +1.6% in the DRC (Ibid.). but with no impact on emissions and biodiversity...

-- The land use sector emitted about 2,926 MtCO2 in 2021, which is 3% less than in 2020 (Global Carbon Budget). - A 4% increase in emissions related to forest fires in 2021.
-Monthly emissions record beaten in August: 378 MtCO2 (Copernicus). - The net carbon sink depleted by 2.44% from -7,350 Mt CO2e/year in 2020 to -7,170 Mt CO2e/year in 2021 (Global Forest Watch).

-- 0/17 of the Aichi biodiversity targets were reached in 2020 (CBD). - ...despite greater financial resources and commitments - 58% of 500 companies and financial institutions in supply chains with high forest risk made commitments to stop deforestation (Forest 500). - \$130 bn of funding for biodiversity in 2020 (The Nature Conservancy).

-- +166% REDD+ credits against unplanned deforestation from 2020 to 2021; +972% against planned deforestation (Ecosystem Marketplace). - 46% of voluntary carbon credits exchanged are related to forestry and land use, totalling \$1.327 bn (Ibid.).
+• The land use sector emitted about 2,926 MtCO2 in 2021, which is 3% less than in 2020 (Global Carbon Budget). • A 4% increase in emissions related to forest fires in 2021.
+Monthly emissions record beaten in August: 378 MtCO2 (Copernicus). • The net carbon sink depleted by 2.44% from -7,350 Mt CO2e/year in 2020 to -7,170 Mt CO2e/year in 2021 (Global Forest Watch). • 0/17 of the Aichi biodiversity targets were reached in 2020 (CBD). ...despite greater financial resources and commitments • 58% of 500 companies and financial institutions in supply chains that pose a threat to forests made commitments to stop deforestation (Forest 500). • \$130 bn of funding for biodiversity in 2020 (The Nature Conservancy). • +166% REDD+ credits against unplanned deforestation from 2020 to 2021; +972% against planned deforestation (Ecosystem Marketplace). • 46% of voluntary carbon credits exchanged are related to forestry and land use, or \$1.327 (Ibid.).

-LAND USE • Strengthening ecological connectivity to adapt ecosystems to climate change

-LAND USE • How the coffee industry is dealing with climate change

-LAND USE • Rights of nature as a bastion against the destruction of natural ecosystems

-INDIGENOUS PEOPLES • Onondaga Nation regains ownership and management of over 1,000 ha of ancestral lands
+READ MORE IN THE REPORT TRENDS LAND USE • Strengthening ecological connectivity to adapt ecosystems to climate change LAND USE • How the coffee industry is dealing with climate change LAND USE • Rights of nature as a bastion against the destruction of natural ecosystems CASE STUDIES SUNDARBANS • Banking on Mangroves for Land, Life and Livelihood SIGNALS INDIGENOUS PEOPLES • Onondaga Nation regains ownership and management of over 1,000 ha of ancestral lands

+KEY TAKEAWAY CHANCE GLOBAL SYNTHESIS REPORT ON CLIMATE ACTION BY SECTOR 2022